ZhenyingZhu/StudyNotes/EPI.markdown

 <b>Notice</b>: `x & ~(x - 1)` extracts the lowest set bit of x.

 <b>Notice</b>: while design an algorithm, run once and run many times affects.

+template defination can not been put into source file.